- What is septic arthritis?

 - Gonorrhea infection

-- A bone infection near to a joint
+- A bone infection, which is also called osteomyelitis, near to a joint

 Good to know: People with diabetes and weakened immune systems should seek prompt treatment for all infections, including urinary tract infections and skin infections.